ghostdevv/jellycommands/.changeset/lucky-wasps-study.md

 "jellycommands": patch
 ---

-deps: switch to ofetch over axios
+deps: switch to ofetch from axios